By Pastor Bruce K. Oyen

 Since first writing this posting, I gleaned some statements about Charles Hodge's view of the Bible from a contemporary Christian theologian and author, Dr. Roger E. Olson.
 His information about Hodge's view of the Bible is found in his very interesting book called "The Westminster Handbook To Evangelical Theology."

-For example, on page 214, when dealing with the subject titled "Infallibility/Inerrancy," he makes reference to some theologians and then say this: "These theologians hark back to the leading lights of Protestant orthodoxy and scholasticism, especially to the nineteenth-century Princeton theologians Archibald Alexander, Charles Hodge, A. A. Hodge, and Benjamin Warfield, who responded to growing mainline Protestant liberal skepticism about the Bible with a strong reaffirmation of its supernatural inspiration, unique authority, and factual infallibility.
+For example, on page 214, when dealing with the subject titled "Infallibility/Inerrancy," he makes reference to some theologians and then say this: "These theologians hark back to the leading lights of Protestant orthodoxy and scholasticism, especially to the nineteenth-century Princeton theologians Archibald Alexander, Charles Hodge, A. A. Hodge, and Benjamin Warfield, who responded to growing mainline Protestant liberal skepticism about the Bible with a strong reaffirmation of its supernatural inspiration, unique authority, and factual infallibility."

 Then, on pages 323 and 324, when dealing with the subject titled "Scripture: Inerrancy/Infallibility, Dr. Olson wrote the following: "Both Hodge and Warfield were attempting to protect the Bible from the new higher criticism and from the skepticism that arose with it in the nineteenth century.
 They appealed to a deductive process of reasoning to defend the Bible's complete inerrancy even in matters of history and cosmology: God is the author of Scripture (through the process called inspiration); God does not lie or deceive; Scripture is inerrant.
 When examining the actual phenomena of Scripture, they found little disturbing evidence of actual error; when they could not explain an apparent error away, they simply appealed to the ignorance of the wider context of facts that would, if known, explain the contradiction or discrepancy."